vectordotdev/vector/CONTRIBUTING.md

   build.
 Useful for development of the tests or Vector code to speed up the iteration cycles.

-* `USE_MINIKUBE_DOCKER=true` - instead of pushing the built docker image to the registry under the specified name, directly inject the image into a docker instance running inside of a `minikube`-controlled cluster node.
+* `USE_MINIKUBE_CACHE=true` - instead of pushing the built docker image to the registry under the specified name, directly load the image into a `minikube`-controlled cluster node.
   Requires you to test against a `minikube` cluster.
 Eliminates the need to have a registry to run tests.